 Knowing how to line a cake tin is a very basic step in cake baking.
-There are many different ways in which people line their cake tins, and I have 3 main methods which I use interchangeably; the 'grease' method, the 'grease and flour' method and the 'grease proof paper' method.
-Personally, I use the 'grease and flour' method most of the time as it is the easiest and the least time consuming.
+There are many different ways in which people line their cake tins.
+I have 3 main ways which I use interchangeably; the 'grease' method, the 'grease and flour' method and the 'grease proof paper' method.
+Personally, I use 'grease and flour' most of the time.
+It is the easiest and the least time consuming.

-The simplest method of all these is the 'grease' method and this is the only method my mom uses she bakes cakes.
+The simplest lining method of all these is the 'grease' method.
+This is the only way my mom uses she bakes cakes.
 And this was also the only method I used to use for a very long time until I started attending cake decorating classes.
-I prefer to use the 'grease and flour' method nowadays.
-I picked up this method from a couple of cake decorating classes I have attended and have been using it since.
+I prefer to use the 'grease and flour' way nowadays.
+I picked up this technique from a couple of cake decorating classes I have attended and have been using it since.

-This is the simplest method of all three, I just brush my cake tins with margarine (hydrogenated palm oil) or shortening and pour my cake batter in.
+This is the simplest technique of all three.
+I just brush my cake tins with margarine (hydrogenated palm oil) or shortening and pour my cake batter in.
 And I make sure there are no spots on the cake tin that are left not brushed with margarine especially at the corners.
-As for the amount, a little too much is ok, but under coating the cake tin can be a problem, so I make sure I don't comprise on the amount.
+As for the amount, a little too much is ok, but under coating the cake tin can be a problem.
+So I make sure you don't compromise on the amount.

 This is my most preferred method now.
 Its similar to my 'grease' method above, but has one additional step.

-After that, I drop about 1 tablespoon of flour into the cake tin and coat the insides of the cake tin with a layer of the flour.
-To do this, I simply tap the cake tin with my hands while turning it around so that the flour gets coated evenly.
+After that, I drop about 1 tablespoon of flour into the cake tin.
+And then I coat the insides of the cake tin with a layer of the flour.
+To do this, I simply tap the cake tin with my hands.
+I do this while turning the tin around so that the flour gets distributed evenly.
 If there are any spots that have not been covered by grease earlier, it will show clearly now.
 I simply dab a little margarine in those spots and coat it with flour.
-Once the tin is completely covered with a thin layer of flour, I turn the tin around and tap it against the kitchen sick or my counter top to remove any excess flour.
+Once the tin is completely lined with a thin layer of flour, I turn the tin around.
+And tap it against the kitchen sick or my counter top to remove any excess flour.

-And the cake tin is all greased and floured and ready to be used.
+And the cake tin is all lined and ready to be used.

-I personally find this method very convenient on occasions when I have to bake a number of same sized cakes in one day.
+I personally find this lining technique very convenient.
+This is so on occasions when I have to bake a number of same sized cakes in one day.
 This used to be the case when I was actively taking orders.
-I normally bake all my cakes on Wednesdays and since I have limited number of cake tins, I have to use each tin up to 3 times in any one day.
+I normally bake all my cakes on Wednesdays.
+Since I have limited number of cake tins of the same size, I have to use each tin up to 3 times in any one day.
 If I use the above two methods to line my cake tins, I have to clean off all cake crumbs that are left in the tins after each baking session, before I can use the tins for the next batch of batter.
 That was time consuming.
-So I use this grease proof paper method instead, which does not require me to clean any cake crumbs after each baking session.
+So I use this parchment paper lining method instead, which does not require me to clean any cake crumbs after each baking session.

-For this method, I started by tracing the grease proof paper.
-I place my cake tin on a large piece of grease proof paper and trace the diameter of the cake tin onto the paper.
+- For this lining process, I start by tracing on the parchment paper.
+I place my cake tin on a large piece of parchment paper and trace the diameter of the cake tin onto the paper.
 I use a skewer to do this instead of a pencil to avoid the pencil lead traces from seeping into cake batter when baking.

-And then I make snips all round the paper as shown.
+- And then I make snips all round the lining paper as shown.

-I place the grease proof paper into my cake tin and fold the top as shown.
-And then I brush a thin layer to margarine on the paper (bottom and sides) before pouring my cake batter in.
+- I place the parchment lining paper into my cake tin and fold the top as shown.
+At this stage, the paper on the sides of the cake tin will be overlapping and it is best to let it overlap where the snips were made earlier.
+And then I brush a thin layer to margarine (or shortening) on the lining paper (bottom and sides) before pouring my cake batter in.

-To safe time, I have a number of these grease proof paper cut outs ready before hand.
+To safe time, I have a number of these lining parchment paper cut outs ready before hand.
 That way, I don't have to spend time cutting them when I need them.
-And after each baking session, if I have to reuse the same cake tin for another cake, all I have to do is place another piece of cut out grease proof paper into the cake tin, grease it lightly and pour my batter in!
-There is not need to clean any crumbs off the cake tin as there will not be any in the cake tin in the first place.
+And after each baking session, if I have to reuse the same cake tin for another cake, all I have to do is place another piece of parchment into the cake tin, grease it lightly and pour my batter in!
+There is no need to clean any crumbs off the cake tin as there will not be any in the cake tin in the first place.